 In July 2021, we submitted a voluntary self-disclosure (VSD) to the BIS, noting potential violations of the EAR.
-On April 29, 2022, the Office of Export Enforcement of the BIS decided not to refer this matter for criminal or administrative prosecution and closed the matter with the issuance of a warning letter.
-In our VSD submission, we identified discrete transactions with two customers, Bada and HiSilicon, that may have resulted in inadvertent violations of the EAR.
-We no longer provide either customer with products or ongoing support.
+On April 28, 2022, the Office of Export Enforcement of the BIS closed the matter with the issuance of a warning letter.
+In our VSD submission, we had identified discrete transactions with two customers, Bada and HiSilicon.
+We do not provide either customer with products or ongoing support.
 We have taken and continue to take remedial measures to help prevent similar situations from occurring in the future.